 In late-2021, Riot Games announced the Horizon Cup, a brand new tournament focused specifically on Wild Rift.
 This prestigious event would be held in Singapore, boasting a $500,000 grand prize – one of the biggest in League of Legends.

 While Wild Rift would never be as popular as League of Legends, Riot Games refused to let it die.
 In a swift and proactive motion, the developers secured a huge burst of excitement for the mobile MOBA platform.
 Although, while the event was set to be an international tournament, it wasn’t penned as a World Championship for Wild Rift.

 What About League of Legends Esports?

 There are many who will tell you that League of Legends is esports.
 It’s one of the most popular esports platforms, and it boasts some of the highest viewership figures across the industry.
-In almost every aspect, from League of Legends betting to streaming number on Twitch, LoL dominates the market.
+In almost every aspect, from League of Legends betting to the streaming numbers on Twitch, LoL dominates the market.